-A list of deep sea sharks considered to be at "high risk" and "of concern" is included in Annex 1 of SIOFA CMM 2019/12 (Conservation and Management Measure for Sharks).
-The following figures refer to this subset of sharks as defined in CMM 2019/12, which is reported here in Appendix C for easier reference.
+A list of deep sea sharks considered to be at "high risk" and "of concern" is included in Annex 1 of SIOFA CMM 12-2019 (Conservation and Management Measure for Sharks) and was derived from Georgeson et al. (2020).
+The following figures refer to this subset of sharks as defined in CMM 12-2019, which is reported here in Appendix C for easier reference.

-Target and non-target catch of sharks at "high risk" and "of concern" (as defined in CMM 2019/12) increased between 2013 and 2016 but has been decreasing since (Figure 7a).
-Target and non-target catch of sharks at "high risk" and "of concern" is dominated by Portuguese dogfish (CYO), with a significant presence of Kitefin shark (SCK) until 2019 (Figure 7a).
-The vast majority of catches of shark at "high risk" and "of concern" in the SIOFA area came from Subarea 2 (Figure 7b).
+Catch of sharks at "high risk" and "of concern" (as defined in CMM 12-2019) increased between 2013 and 2016 but has decreased since (Figure 7a).
+Catch of sharks at "high risk" and "of concern" was dominated by Portuguese dogfish (CYO), with a significant presence of Kitefin shark (SCK) until 2019 (Figure 7a).
+The vast majority of catches of shark at "high risk" and "of concern" in the SIOFA Area came from Subarea 2 (Figure 7b).

-Figure 7a and b - Yearly target and non-target catch of sharks considered to be at "high risk" and "of concern" as included in Annex 1 of SIOFA CMM 2019/12 (Conservation and Management Measure for Sharks) in the SIOFA area.
-Figures by species (upper panel, a) and by SIOFA subarea (lower panel, b) are presented (source: SIOFA AggregatedCatchEffort and HBHCatchEffort databases 2013-2020).
-Species are indicated by their 3-letter FAO code, see Appendix C for disambiguation.
+Figure 7a and b - Yearly catch of sharks considered to be at "high risk" and "of concern" as included in Annex 1 of SIOFA CMM 12-2019 (Conservation and Management Measure for Sharks) in the SIOFA Area.
+Figures by species (upper panel, a) and by SIOFA subarea (lower panel, b) are presented (source: SIOFA AggregatedCatchEffort and HBHCatchEffort databases 2013-2021).
+Species are indicated by their FAO species code, see Appendix C for disambiguation.

-6.2.4 Target/non-target fish catch in SIOFA Management Units (MUs) for orange roughy and toothfish
+6.2.4 Catch in SIOFA Assessment Areas for orange roughy and toothfish

-Stock boundaries for orange roughy were defined by Graham Patchell of Sealord Group and used in the relative stock assessments (Cordue 2018a, 2018b), assuming that all catch would derive from within these boundaries.
-These stock boundaries have been historically referred to as "Management Units" or MUs, even though SIOFA has not yet formally adopted management measures for orange roughy (Figure 8).
-Note that not all catch of orange roughy is taken inside those MUs.
+Stock boundaries for orange roughy were defined and used in the stock assessments by Cordue (2018a, 2018b), and assumed that all catch would derive from within these boundaries.
+These stock boundaries have been historically referred to as "Management Units", even though SIOFA has not yet formally adopted these for orange roughy (Figure 8).
+Therefore, they should be referred to more appropriately as "Assessment Areas".
+Note that not all catch of orange roughy was taken inside those Assessment Areas.

-Figure 8 - Map of SIOFA Management Units (MUs, in magenta) for orange roughy as defined by Cordue (2018a, 2018b) (source: SIOFA Spatial layers).
-Labels indicate names of each management unit.
+Figure 8 - Map of SIOFA Assessment Areas for orange roughy as defined by Cordue (2018a, 2018b) (source: SIOFA Spatial layers).
+Labels indicate names of each Assessment Area.

-Toothfish MUs are defined within CMM2021/15 (paragraphs 13 and 50), and include two areas: the Del Cano Rise and the Williams Ridge (Figure 9).
-Note that not all catch of toothfish is taken inside those MUs.
+Toothfish Assessment Areas are defined within CMM 15-2021 (paragraphs 13 and 50), and include two areas, the Del Cano Rise and Williams Ridge (Figure 9).
+Note that not all catch of toothfish was taken inside those Assessment Areas.

-Figure 9 - Map of SIOFA Management Units (MUs, in magenta) for toothfish as defined in CMM15 (source: SIOFA Spatial layers).
-Labels indicate names of each management unit.
+Figure 9 - Map of SIOFA Assessment Areas for toothfish as defined in CMM 15-2021 (source: SIOFA Spatial layers).
+Labels indicate names of each Assessment Area.